ehiaig/backend-technical-test/README.md

 ### Using Docker Compose
 - Run the images: `docker-compose up -d`
 - Confirm the containers are running: `docker ps`
 - Visit the app in your browser `localhost:8000/docs

 Notes:
 - If you try to load app in the browser and it fails;
     - Get the api container id: `docker ps`
-        - Check it's logs: `docker logs -f 72a2a610baf3`
+    - Check it's logs: `docker logs -f 72a2a610baf3`.
+Replace `72a2a610baf3` with the container id the above step.
 - If the errors like `...
 TCP/IP connections on port 5432?` it may be that  another postgresql running over your localhost causing this one to fail.
     - destroy the built container: `docker-compose down`
     - Run `docker rmi -f $(docker images -a -q)` to clear cached postgres data
     - The rebuild the image `docker-compose up -d`
-        - isit the app in your browser `localhost:8000/docs
+    - visit the app in your browser `localhost:8000/docs